A reduction theorem for the Navarro Alperin weight conjecture: Preliminaries

-Let $G$ be a finite group, we denote by $G_{p'}$ the set of $p$-regular elements of $G.$ An ordinary character $\chi\in\Irr(G)$ is said to have ($p$-)defect zero if $\chi(1)_p=|G|_p.$ We write $\dz(G)$ for the set of irreducible defect zero characters of $G.$ If $\chi\in\dz(G),$ then $\chi^{\circ}:=\chi_{G_{p'}}$ is an irreducible Brauer character of $G.$ In fact, the irreducible defect zero characters of $G$ can be interpreted as irreducible Brauer characters of $G$ with a trivial {vertex} (for the definition of vertexes of irreducible Brauer characters see \cite[Chapter IV, Section 3]{Nagao}).
+Let $G$ be a finite group, we denote by $G_{p'}$ the set of $p$-regular elements of $G.$ An ordinary character $\chi\in\Irr(G)$ is said to have ($p$-)defect zero if $\chi(1)_p=|G|_p.$ We write $\dz(G)$ for the set of irreducible defect zero characters of $G.$ If $\chi\in\dz(G),$ then $\chi^{\circ}:=\chi_{G_{p'}}$ is an irreducible Brauer character of $G.$ In fact, the map $\chi \mapsto \chi^{\circ}$ induces a bijection between the set of irreducible defect zero characters of $G$ and the set of irreducible Brauer characters of $G$ whose corresponding irreducible $FG$-modules have trivial vertices (for the definition of vertices of indecomposable $FG$-modules, see \cite[Chapter IV, Section 3]{Nagao}).